Use of Blood Products in a Radiation Emergency

 - Summary of key information

-- Principles of post-transfusion graft-versus-host disease (PT-GVHD) prevention in radiation event emergencies
+- Principles of transfusion-associated graft-versus-host disease (TA-GVHD) prevention in radiation event emergencies

 - Kinds of blood and blood components that should be irradiated